 Let’s get one thing straight – non-dairy cheese sauces will NEVER taste as good as the real cheese sauces.
 Nor will they have the same stringy, gooey consistency.
-BUT you can still make a pretty creamy and damn delicious paleo cheese substitute sauce that is similar in texture and savouriness to that made from cheese.
+BUT, you can still make a pretty creamy and damn delicious paleo and vegan cheese sauce substitute that is similar in texture and savouriness to that made from dairy.

-I wanted to make a paleo white sauce so I could recreate dishes like cauliflower cheese, paleo nachos and lasagna bechamel sauce.
-My adaptations and experiments produced this version of a paleo cheese sauce and I have to say that I licked every last bit in the saucepan.
+I wanted to make a dairy-free, cheesy white sauce so I could recreate dishes like cauliflower cheese, paleo nachos and lasagna bechamel sauce.
+My adaptations and experiments produced this cheese sauce recipe and I have to say that I licked every last bit in the saucepan.
 The coolest thing is that you can also add it to other sauces, soups and casseroles for extra creaminess.

-- You can use any miso you like but I prefer the light colour, shiro miso.
+You can use any miso you like but I prefer the lighter coloured Shiro miso.
 Make sure to get organic, fresh miso which is full of probiotics (not the dried powdery stuff).
 Read my take on miso here.

 - 1/4 cup macadamia oil or olive oil

 - 1 + 1/2 tablespoon tapioca flour (or arrowroot flour)

 - 1/2 teaspoon garlic powder (or 1 small garlic clove, finely diced)

 - 1/2 cup almond meal or ground cashew nuts